 See the library reading list for this module (Canterbury)

-1. Demonstrate knowledge of different modulation and demodulation techniques;
+1. Demonstrate ability to apply different modulation and demodulation techniques;

-2. Demonstrate an understanding of digital transmission and the effects of noise;
+2. Demonstrate a critical understanding of digital transmission and the effects of channel and noise;

-3. Demonstrate basic knowledge of communication network architectures, protocols and topologies;
+3. Demonstrate critical understanding and analytical ability of communication network architectures, protocols and topologies;